Dr. Michael A. Weber to Deliver Nahum J. Winer Lecture at The New York Academy of Medicine

-Newswise — Michael A. Weber, MD, professor of medicine and associate dean for research at SUNY Downstate Medical Center, will deliver the New York Academy of Medicine's 2013 Nahum J. Winer Lecture on October 8, 2013, from 6:00 to 7:30 pm, at the Academy, 1216 Fifth Avenue at 103rd Street, New York, NY 10029.
+Newswise — Michael A. Weber, MD, professor of medicine and associate dean for research at SUNY Downstate Medical Center, will deliver the New York Academy of Medicine's (NYAM) 2013 Nahum J. Winer Lecture on October 8, 2013, from 6:00 to 7:30 pm, at NYAM, 1216 Fifth Avenue at 103rd Street, New York, NY 10029.
 The Winer lectureship was created by the family of Nahum J. Winer, a respected clinical and research cardiologist who was an officer of the New York Academy of Medicine for many years.
 Dr. Winer received his medical degree from SUNY Downstate.
 The event is free with registration.